Whistleblowing Alert Procedure

 These time limits do not apply to anonymous Alerts.

-In the case of anonymous Alert, the Whistleblower receives this information only if he/she has provided a contact email or address to write to.
+In the case of anonymous Alerts, the Whistleblower receives this information only if he/she has provided a contact email or address to respond to.

 7.2 The person who is the subject of the Alert is informed of the existence of an Alert concerning him or her and of the processing of his or her personal data in this context within a reasonable period of time, in principle one (1) month from the processing of the Alert.
 However, this information may be deferred when it is likely to seriously compromise the achievement of the objectives of the processing of the Alert, as in the case of a risk of destruction of evidence.
 In this case, the information will be provided as soon as the risk has been eliminated, in particular during the first interview with the person concerned or, failing that, at the latest at the end of the processing of the Alert.
 Except with the express consent of the Whistleblower, the information will not contain any information relating to his or her identity.